dell/karavi-metrics-powerflex/README.md

 __Note:__ Linux support only.
 If you are using a local insecure docker registry, ensure you configure the insecure registries on each of the Kubernetes worker nodes to allow access to the local docker repository

-## Testing Karavi Metrics for Powerflex
+## Testing Karavi Metrics for PowerFlex

 From the root directory where the repo was cloned, the unit tests can be executed as follows: